Buying at Auction

 How To Bid

-1 • Familiarize yourself with our Terms and Conditions of Sale and Advice to Prospective Bidders.
-Take note of our buyer's premium, and accepted payment and pickup methods.
+- Familiarize yourself with our Terms and Conditions of Sale and Advice to Prospective Bidders.
+Take note of our buyer's premium, and discuss accepted payment and pickup methods with a member of our team.

 In PersonRegister in person for a paddle just before or during the auction.